cole-koryto/options-trading-program/README.md

 # options-trading-program
-This program trades options with the TD Ameritrade API
+This program trades options with the TD Ameritrade API (No longer working due to merger with Schwab)